cccp421/CV-piano/README.md

 ```

 ## We need to install opencv-python：
+Reference [Howto-Install-Mediapipe-in-Jetson-Nano](https://github.com/Melvinsajith/How-to-Install-Mediapipe-in-Jetson-Nano).
 Since the OpenCV that comes with the Jetson system will cause some problems, opencv needs to be reinstalled here.
 The `remove` operation is completed after the `install`.
 ```
  sudo apt-get install python3-opencv sudo apt-get remove python3-opencv